Package insert / prescribing information

 Dosage Forms and Strengths

-Doxil is contraindicated in patients who have a history of severe hypersensitivity reactions, including anaphylaxis, to doxorubicin HCl [see Warnings and Precautions (5.2)].
+Doxil is contraindicated in patients who have a history of severe hypersensitivity reactions, including anaphylaxis, to doxorubicin hydrochloride [see Warnings and Precautions (5.2)].

 Warnings and Precautions

-Doxorubicin HCl can result in myocardial damage, including acute left ventricular failure.
-The risk of cardiomyopathy with doxorubicin HCl is generally proportional to the cumulative exposure.
-The relationship between cumulative Doxil dose and the risk of cardiac toxicity has not been determined.
+Doxorubicin hydrochloride can cause myocardial damage, including acute left ventricular failure.
+The risk of cardiomyopathy with doxorubicin hydrochloride is generally proportional to the cumulative exposure.
+Include prior use of other anthracyclines or anthracenediones in calculations of cumulative dose.
+The risk of cardiomyopathy may be increased at lower cumulative doses in patients with prior mediastinal irradiation.

-In a clinical study in 250 patients with advanced cancer who were treated with Doxil, the risk of cardiotoxicity was 11% when the cumulative anthracycline dose was between 450–550 mg/m2.
-Cardiotoxicity was defined as >20% decrease in resting left ventricular ejection fraction (LVEF) from baseline where LVEF remained in the normal range or a >10% decrease in LVEF from baseline where LVEF was less than the institutional lower limit of normal.
-Two percent of patients developed signs and symptoms of congestive heart failure without documented evidence of cardiotoxicity.
+In a clinical study in 250 patients with advanced cancer who were treated with Doxil, the risk of cardiomyopathy was 11% when the cumulative anthracycline dose was between 450 mg/m2 to 550 mg/m2.
+Cardiomyopathy was defined as >20% decrease in resting left ventricular ejection fraction (LVEF) from baseline where LVEF remained in the normal range or a >10% decrease in LVEF from baseline where LVEF was less than the institutional lower limit of normal.
+Two percent of patients developed signs and symptoms of congestive heart failure without documented evidence of cardiomyopathy.

-Serious and sometimes life-threatening infusion-related reactions characterized by one or more of the following symptoms can occur with Doxil: flushing, shortness of breath, facial swelling, headache, chills, chest pain, back pain, tightness in the chest and throat, fever, tachycardia, pruritus, rash, cyanosis, syncope, bronchospasm, asthma, apnea, and hypotension.
-The majority of infusion-related events occurred during the first infusion.
+Serious, life-threatening, and fatal infusion-related reactions characterized by one or more of the following symptoms can occur with Doxil: flushing, shortness of breath, facial swelling, headache, chills, chest pain, back pain, tightness in the chest and throat, fever, tachycardia, pruritus, rash, cyanosis, syncope, bronchospasm, asthma, apnea, and hypotension.
 Of 239 patients with ovarian cancer treated with Doxil in Trial 4, 7% of patients experienced acute infusion-related reactions resulting in dose interruption.
 All occurred during cycle 1 and none during subsequent cycles.
 Across multiple studies of Doxil monotherapy including this and other studies enrolling 760 patients with various solid tumors, 11% of patients had infusion-related reactions.
+The majority of infusion-related events occurred during the first infusion.

-Ensure that medications to treat infusion-related reactions and cardiopulmonary resuscitative equipment is available for immediate use prior to initiation of Doxil.
+Ensure that medications to treat infusion-related reactions and cardiopulmonary resuscitative equipment are available for immediate use prior to initiation of Doxil.
 Initiate Doxil infusions at a rate of 1 mg/min and increase rate as tolerated [see Dosage and Administration (2.6)].
-In the event of an infusion-related reaction, temporarily stop the drug until resolution then resume at a reduced infusion rate.
-Discontinue Doxil infusion for serious or life-threatening infusion-related reactions.
+Withhold Doxil for Grade 1, 2, or 3 infusion-related reactions and resume at a reduced infusion rate.
+Discontinue Doxil for serious or life-threatening infusion-related reactions.

 Hand-Foot Syndrome (HFS)